 • 3/8 teaspoon salt

-• 1/4 teaspoon coconut flavor, optional, for enhanced flavor
+• 1/4 teaspoon coconut flavour, optional, for enhanced flavour

 • 1/4 cup + 1 tablespoon coconut milk powder